JLee151/MDB/README.md

-# MDB
+# MDB (Movie Database)
-Putting the MDB in IMDB
+- Putting the MDB in IMDB
+- Project done for CSE 111 - Database Systems